 Research can lead to all kinds of surprising experiences for curators.
 In 2017 I found myself in Japan for the first time, seated anxiously on a train traveling south from Tokyo to Kamakura.
 I was on my way to visit the photographer Tsuneko Sasamoto.
 Now 106 years old, she is one of Japan’s oldest living photographers and one of the country’s first professional women photojournalists.
-I became acquainted with Sasamoto while investigating the history of women photographers for the forthcoming exhibition The New Woman Behind the Camera (opening at the National Gallery of Art in February 2021).
+I became acquainted with Sasamoto while investigating the history of women photographers for the forthcoming exhibition The New Woman Behind the Camera.
 Focusing on photographs created from the 1920s to the 1950s meant that most of the artists I was studying were no longer living.
 I was delighted and somewhat astounded to learn that Sasamoto was thriving and only recently had given up photography.

 With the help of her niece Emiko Nomura and good friend Kate Klippensteen, I met Sasamoto at her assisted-living facility.
 She was lively and engaging, full of questions for me as we sat together in her comfortable, sun-lit room.

 Sasamoto’s career in photography began in 1940.
 Fresh out of school, where she studied illustration and pattern design, she was looking for employment.
 A family connection landed her an interview with Kenichi Hayashi, head of the Japan Photo Library.
 Hayashi told Sasamoto about